AnesBenmerzoug/AnesBenmerzoug.github.io/content/posts/mlflow-model-versioning.md

 {{</mermaid/graph>}}
 {{</center>}}

-Here we use accuracy, but it could be replaced by other metrics such false positives, false negatives, etc.
+Here we use accuracy, but it could be replaced by other metrics such as False Positive Rate, False Negative Rate, etc.

 ## Example

-In [this repository][Example Repository] you can find example code that shows how to do model versioning for machine learning classifiers with MLflow.
+In [this repository][Example Repository] you can find example code in Python that shows how to use the previous flow to do model versioning for machine learning classifiers with MLflow.

 One important thing that should always be done is to pin the random seed to ensure the experiment's repeatability.